FLEX Bridge Study – Task Descriptions

 implementing stress indicators and providing inputs to photosynthetic modelling.)

-The main objectives of Task 2 are:
+The main objectives of Task 2 were:

 (i) to consolidate algorithms for atmospheric correction in FLEX configuration;